-- Non-toxic fragrance oils (Use about 1 ounce fragrance oil to 16 ounces wax)
+- Non-toxic fragrance oils (Use about 1 ounce of fragrance oil to 16 ounces of wax)

 - Glass jars, votive jars, or heat-proof metal containers

-- Popsicle sticks, pencils, or chopsticks to hold wick upright
+- Popsicle sticks, pencils, or chopsticks to hold the wick upright

 Add fragrance oil and stir smoothly and slowly.
 Remove from heat to avoid fragrance evaporation.
-While wax cools, prepare containers.
-Spoon a small amount of melted wax in center of container and attach wick.
-Hold till wax hardens.
+While the wax cools, prepare containers.
+Spoon a small amount of melted wax into the center of the container and attach the wick.
+Hold till the wax hardens.
 Also, you can buy wick stickers for this purpose.

-When the wax cools to 135 degrees F. (57 C.), slowly pour it into containers one fourth to one half inch (6 mm. to 1 cm.) from top.
-Pull wick taut and place popsicle sticks on either side of wick to keep it straight and centered while cooling.
+When the wax cools to 135 degrees F. (57 C.), slowly pour it into containers one-fourth to one-half inch (6 mm. to 1 cm.) from the top.
+Pull the wick taut and place popsicle sticks on either side of the wick to keep it straight and centered while cooling.